 Baby Animals on Parade

 This is one of my favorite dance warm-ups for little ones at any time of the year, but it is especially appropriate during the spring season.
 Ask the dancers to perform dance vocabulary that mimic the movements of various kinds of baby animals.
 Some examples are listed below, but I also like to invite them to come up with their own animal movements – you’ll be surprised by how creative they can be!
+(Side note: I love this bookfor getting kids thinking about animal dances.
+The pictures are great and the message in the story is an important one!)

 - Jumping (on two feet) like bunnies, making bunny ears or tails with their tails